debops/debops/docs/introduction.rst

 .. include:: includes/all.rst

-The Nginx_ is a fast and light webserver with extensible configuration.
+Nginx_ is a fast and light webserver with extensible configuration.

 The ``debops.nginx`` role can be used to install and manage `nginx` configuration for multiple websites at the same time.
 The server is configured using